-Provided that a quorum is present, each of Mr. Nigel D.T.
-Andrews, Mr. Aren C. LeeKong and Mr. William H. Wright II shall be elected by a plurality of the votes cast at the Meeting virtually or by proxy by holders of our common stock and our preferred stock, voting together as a single class, and Mr. Mark Jenkins shall be elected by a plurality of the votes cast at the Meeting in person or by proxy by holders of our preferred stock, voting separately as a single class.
+Provided that a quorum is present, Mr. William H. Wright, II shall be elected by a plurality of the votes cast at the Meeting virtually or by proxy by holders of our common stock and our preferred stock, voting together as a single class, and Ms. Linda Pace shall be elected by a plurality of the votes cast at the Meeting in person or by proxy by holders of our preferred stock, voting separately as a single class.
 Abstentions will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
 Shares represented by broker non-votes also are not considered votes cast and thus have no effect on the proposal.

-THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF EACH OF MARK JENKINS, NIGEL D.T.
-ANDREWS, AREN C. LEEKONG AND WILLIAM H. WRIGHT II.
+THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF EACH OF LINDA PACE AND WILLIAM H. WRIGHT, II.